-I hit the water with a sound like thunder crashing between my ears.
-Frigid water stole my breath and ability to move the instant it closed over my head.
+I hit the water, a sound like thunder crashed between my ears.
+Frigid liquid stole my breath and ability to move.
 Years of childhood summers spent swimming in murky back-wood ponds and spring-fed lakes of Pennsylvania’s Pocono Mountains had honed my aquatic skills, but nothing compared to the wild raging of these ocean waves.
-Weighted down by the jeans, t-shirt and thick zip-up hoodie I’d worn to protect against the early fall chill back home on Earth, I sank toward the horrifying dark of the depths with terrifying speed.
-Oh, the irony of my choice of attire!
+Weighted by the jeans, t-shirt and thick zip-up hoodie I’d worn to protect against the early fall chill back home on Earth, I sank toward the horrifying dark of the depths with terrifying speed.
+Oh, the irony of my choice in attire!
 Pumping and churning the water with my arms and legs got me no closer to the surface.
-Panic set in as my lungs ached for oxygen too long denied.
+Panic set in as my lungs ached for oxygen.

-Surrendering came easy.
-I should have stuck to my original plan, ignored that damned abandoned mansion.
-Don’t they say bleeding out from sliced wrists feels warm, comforting?
-The aching, lethal cold squeezed out the last of my thinking narrowing my consciousness to pinpricks of light.
-Two tiny bubbles ascended lazily away from me before my eyelids came down for the last time.
-If the black depths of the ocean below had evoked a primal sense of terror, the inky blackness waiting to take me rendered the opposite.
-Finally, solace, the end of almost twenty years of misery.
-My body twitched only minutely as my soul tried to shake off its mortal dressings.
+The aching, lethal temperature narrowed my consciousness to pinpricks of light.
+Two tiny bubbles ascended away from me before my eyelids closed for the last time.
+Finally, solace, the end of twenty-odd years of misery.
+My body twitched as my soul tried to shake off its mortal shell.

-Then … something lighter than air brushed across my hands and face, tangled around my feet and ankles and tugged upward.
-I didn’t know what it was and didn’t care.
+Something rough brushed across my hands and face, tangled around my feet and ankles and tugged upward.
+I didn’t care what it was.
 It was too late.
-I was going and had no intention of ever coming back.
+I had no intention of ever coming back.

-Consciousness came back to me slowly, rolling in and dragging me up from some unknown, unknowable depth.
-Where was my body or, rather, why did it feel as if it were a small distance away?
-Was this what death was – awakening to sensations that made absolutely no sense?
+Consciousness returned, rolling in and dragging me up from the dark depths.
+My body seemed as if it were a small distance away.
+Was this death – awakening to sensations that made no sense?

-That terrible freezing ocean hadn’t claimed me after all.
+That terrible freezing ocean hadn’t claimed me.
 The realization brought with it a welter of confused emotion.
 Rage at the denial of the peace I craved, elation at being spared.
 On the heels of this, I fought the onset of panic.
-If I wasn’t dead then why couldn’t I move, breathe, see?
-Why could I feel my body but not control it?
-I was a giant, bodiless brain tethered to a dead weight body cast adrift in a sea of unending darkness.
-Fear swelled, the necessary kick start, a key to wind the clockwork mechanism of my biology.
-Faintly, my heart began to beat.
+If I wasn’t dead then why wasn’t I able move, breathe, see?
+I was a giant, bodiless brain tethered to a dead-weight body cast adrift in a sea of unending darkness.
+Fear swelled.
+Faintly, my heartbeat.